massdriver-cloud/docs/docs/applications/container-repositories/02-github.md

 ```

-You may need to modify the branch name in the `on` section of the workflow to match the branch you're using for your application.
+You may need to modify the branch name in the `on: push:` section of the workflow to match the branch you're using for your application.

 When this GitHub Action runs, it will:
 * Build and push your image to your cloud container repository